Non-Alcoholic Fatty Liver Disease Is Easy To Develop. We Don't Want To Get There, However.

 Whether we’re overconsuming grains or the sweeteners that are derived from these grains, the problem is that we’ll end up accumulating fat in our livers, which ultimately results in a higher risk of developing NAFLD, and that isn’t the best thing for us at all.

-But unfortunately, how many of us can point towards a certain time of processed carbohydrate product as a comfort food that we would gravitate towards unfailingly?
-Too many of us to count!
+But unfortunately, how many of us can point towards a certain type of processed carbohydrate product as a comfort food that we would gravitate towards unfailingly?

 Do feel free to share this article and hit the “subscribe” button to get more updates about the science concepts in nutrition and health, all deconstructed nicely for your convenient perusal!